-As mentioned under recital (59), it was considered that this gas price increase may have had an influence on profitability.
-However, profitability is only part of the analysis of the situation of the Community industry and as explained under recital (65), many other indicators developed negatively over the period under review.
+As mentioned under recital 59, it was considered that this gas price increase may have had an influence on profitability.
+However, profitability is only part of the analysis of the situation of the Community industry and, as explained under recital 65, many other indicators developed negatively over the period under review.
 It was therefore considered that the gas price evolution should be seen rather as an aggravating factor than as a cause of the injury, given that the price pressure found did not allow the Community industry to pass on the increase via its sales prices.

-Finally, the analysis of the gas price evolution in the Community over recent years shows it to be very volatile and no conclusions can be drawn with repect to future development.
+Finally, the analysis of the gas price evolution in the Community over recent years shows it to be very volatile and no conclusions can be drawn with respect to future development.
 Consequently, it was concluded that there are no special circumstances on the Community market that justify an adjustment.

-(76) On the basis of the above, it is concluded that, should the measures be repealed, there is a likelihood of recurrence of injury.
+(76) On the basis of the above, it is concluded that, should the measures be repealed, injury is likely to recur.